ODF/DOCX Scan for Zotero

 {See | Smith, (2012) |p.
 45 | for an example |zu:2433:WQVBH98K}

-(See Smith, 2012, p.
+With APA style, the above would render as: (See Smith, 2012, p.
 45 for an example)

-Formatting Prefixes and Suffixes
+Formatting prefixes and suffixes

-Suppress Author
+Suppress author

 { |-Smith, (2012) | | |zu:2433:WQVBH98K}

-This allows you to write "Smith (2012)" (where you write "Smith " by hand, and "(2012)" represents the Zotero citation).
+This lets you write “Smith (2012)” where “Smith” is typed by hand and “(2012)” is the Zotero citation.

 Locators